What’s important to your team?

 We often hear from our own clients, “I’ve got problems with my team.
 I have difficulty keeping good people.”
 Another common frustration we hear is that “good people only stay for a couple of years and then they move on.”
 Or that team members “complain about the business.”
-Are you relating to any of this slow play?

 So here’s the question.
 What system do you have in place to listen to your team members and take action?

 How are you enabling your team to provide you feedback?

 Perhaps you have completed an ‘employee survey’ before.
 This is a long, overly detailed, multi-paged survey which might be completed by the team once a year (or even less frequently) and sent back to management for review.
 The idea is that it allows the management team to gather all comments and insights about the business at one time, who then analyze the data and take action.